kevin-chalmers/set08103/lectures/lecture07/README.md

 - culture to stop the entire production line when validation tests fail.
 - developers working in small batches on trunk rather than long-lived feature branches.

+We will examine [Continuous Integration in Lecture 15](../lecture15) and [Continuous Delivery in Lecture 16](../lecture16).

 ### Step 2: Build a Fast and Reliable Automated Validation Test Suite

 Three types of automated test:

-1. **Unit tests**.
+1. **Unit tests** which we cover in [Lecture 14](../lecture14).
-2. **Acceptance tests** to check operates as designed - does what the customer wants.
+2. **Acceptance tests** to check software operates as designed - does it do what the customer wants?
 3. **Integration tests** to check application interacts with other applications and services correctly.

-Ten-minute build and test is reasonable for local tests.
+It is quite reasonable for software to take ten-minutes to build and test locally.

 ### Step 3: Catch Errors as Early in Our Automated Testing as Possible

+The **Test Pyramid** allows us to understand the cost and level of our tests.

 [![Test Pyramid](https://martinfowler.com/articles/practical-test-pyramid/testPyramid.png)](https://martinfowler.com/articles/practical-test-pyramid.html)